 There are six (6) sub-departments under Citizens' Affairs:

 (504) 736-6000 or (504) 736-6101 / Fax (504) 736-6778

 Provides the public with information/assistance on how to access various departments of Jefferson Parish Government.

 Based on the particular need, Citizens' Affairs will enlighten the public on the proper department to contact in an effort to satisfy their concern.
 The office also acts as a problems solution office through which the public can obtain timely assistance.

 The Carnival/Mardi Gras Office is responsible for all aspects pertaining to Carnival/Special Event Parades in (unincorporated) Jefferson Parish.
 We ensure that the parading krewes adhere to the Ordinance, as well as, educate the public pertaining to the Ordinance.

 The Special Events Office ensures that all applicants adhere to the Ordinance regarding outdoor events, which are open to the general public (unincorporated Jefferson Parish), such as: block parties, fairs/festivals, foot races/walks, processions, and parades.

-This department provides a brochure of governmental information for the Hispanic population in Jefferson.
-These brochures can be found at libraries and are provided to many Hispanic businesses in Jefferson Parish.
+This department provides brochures of governmental information for the cross cultural population in Jefferson.
+These brochures can be found at libraries and are provided to many businesses in Jefferson Parish.